By Will Tober

 With prevention in mind, it is crucial for tenants to work with a sophisticated commercial real estate expert to negotiate their leases.
 At Hughes Marino, our brokers, transactional real estate attorneys, construction project managers, and lease audit experts work together as a team to identify and address possible areas of exposure within the lease document to make sure tenants are protected as much as possible in every foreseeable scenario.

-Will Tober is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Will Tober is a senior managing director at Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact Will at 1-844-662-6635 or will@hughesmarino.com to learn more.